ermanjunaidi/ermanjunaidi/README.md

 - 👋 Hi, I’m @ermanjunaidi
-- 👀 I’m interested in ...
+- 👀 I’m interested in ReactJs
 - 🌱 I’m currently learning Java Script
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on team Frontend
-- 📫 How to reach me ...
+- 📫 How to reach me in ig https://www.instagram.com/ermanjunaidi

 <!---
 ermanjunaidi/ermanjunaidi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.